mrampton/syllabus/queryoptproblems-solutions.md

 * 100

-        The root node and its children take up 55 pages in the cache and can be cached.
-That saves 2 IO.
+        The root node and its children take up 1+55 pages in the cache and can be cached.
+That saves 2 IO, for a total of 2 IOs (valid answer).
+It is also possible some fraction of the leaf nodes can be cached:
-        186/45 ~= 25% of the leaf nodes can be cached, so that saves us .25 IO.
+        186 leaf pages divided by 44 remaining pages in memory ~= 25% of the leaf nodes can be cached, so that saves us .25 IO.
-        The cost is then 4 - 2 - 0.25 = 1.75 IOs  (2 IOs is fine)
+        The cost is then 4 - 2 - 0.25 = 1.75 IOs.

 * 1000

-        All index pages can be cached in memory.
-        Assuming the memory allocated to the index is not used for anything else, it takes 1 IO to access heap page.
+        All index pages can be cached in memory (1 root + 55 children + 182 leaf pages) Assuming the memory allocated to the index is not used for anything else, it takes 1 IO to access the heap page containing the tuple.
+(Arguably, some of the remaining 762 pages could be used to cache the heap file, but we weren't given enough information to make an estimate about it).

 Let's say age has 80 distinct values, and no index pages are cached in memory.
 How many disk IOs (one per page) would I expect for a predicate of the form `age = CONSTANT`?

         there are 10,000 records, 80 distinct values, so we expect 125 tuples to match the predicate.
         Each tuple is a potentially a separate IO to a different heap page.